cosmos/cosmos-sdk/x/staking/spec/01_state.md

 map is needed to find the operator.
 Note that the `ConsAddr` corresponds to the address which can be derived from the validator's `ConsPubKey`.

-`ValidatorsByPower` is an additional index that provides a sorted list o potential validators to quickly determine the current active set.
-Here ConsensusPower is validator.Tokens/10^6.
+`ValidatorsByPower` is an additional index that provides a sorted list of potential validators to quickly determine the current active set.
+Here ConsensusPower is validator.Tokens/10^18.
 Note that all validators where `Jailed` is true are not stored within this index.

 `LastValidatorsPower` is a special index that provides a historical list of the